The BRIDGE Omics Programme

 Apply for the programme

-PART 2. *CV (max 2 pages excluding list of publications)
+- A CV (max.
+2 pages, excluding your list of publications)

 Upload and submit your full application via the 'APPLY' box.

-You will receive an e-mail receipt when you have submitted your application.
+You will receive an email receipt upon submission.

 Questions?
 Contact us at bridge@sund.ku.dk

-Applications will be reviewed by the BRIDGE Programme Management and prioritised for the limited seats on the BRIDGE Omics Programme.
+Applications will be reviewed by the BRIDGE Programme Management and prioritised for the limited number of places on the BRIDGE Omics Programme.